 The first meeting was done on February 17th 2017.
-Earlier on March 15th, I conducted pre-test and gave some briefing about the research including grouping the students into look for the questions that followed the picture.
-Before that, the students were asked to make two questions in group using the given question words based on the picture.
+Earlier on March 15th, I conducted pre-test and gave some briefing about the research including grouping the students into nine groups, at the first meeting.
+The class was started by greeting between the teacher and the students, brief introduction, and students' attendance list checking.
+Two students were absent because of was illnes.